Island-hopping on a long tail boat tour in Thailand

 Scintillating conversation.

-And for me, the perfect day out was to hire a longtail boat – native to Southeast Asia – and get out on the open ocean with family and friends just with the skipper.
-So much better than taking any guided tour to islands that abound on the Andaman coastline of Thailand!
+Doesn’t the above sound heavenly?!
+Trust me, it was.
+And for me, the perfect day out was to hire a long tail boat – native to Southeast Asia – and get out on the open ocean with family and friends just with the skipper.

-Hiring a longtail boat
+Hiring a long tail boat

 You don’t need to carry much for the day!
 Just wear your beach clothes and carry water.